eHealthExperts/k2-basecamp/README.md

 Please have also a look into this [example](examples/settings-file).

-Both - environment variables and a config file - can coexist where as the environment variables will have higher priority.
+:exclamation: Both - environment variables and a config file - can coexist where as the environment variables will have higher priority.

 ## License